Kuree/Sims4Tools/README.md

 Current Version
 ----

-[0.4.3] is the most recent version.
+[0.4.3] is the most recent version; [0.4.4-beta] is the most recent beta.
 The [repository we forked from] is not being maintained any more.

 Contributors